-- "I think that she's cottoned on to my misdemeanors (spending, mistress, secret bank account, drinking, gambling.)"
-Or words to that extent.
+- “I think that she’s cottoned on to my misdemeanours (spending, mistress, secret bank account, drinking, addiction to adult content, gambling.)”

 Any of these may or may not be true, of course!
 In any case, the menopause is likely to play a significant role.

 The physical and emotional side-effects of the menopause (and perimenopause) are all too real.
 But they can be even harder to cope with if the two of you have already been struggling to keep your relationship or marriage afloat.